 Located on Lower Main Rd between Station and Norfolk Road, our market will feature stalls run by many residents of Obs, Salt River, Mowbray and surrounds, in keeping with Streetopia being a community event that seeks to have residents participate in and benefit from the event.
 These will be complemented by a range of stalls offering craft, art, vintage and retro items.

-In addition to the variety of activities that will take place along Lower Main Rd in this area, small music stages will be positioned in the Trill Rd area, and also in the vicinity of Voom-Voom Vintage at the far end of Lower Main Road.
+In addition to the variety of activities that will take place along Lower Main Rd in this area, a small live music stage can also be found at Voom-Voom Vintage at junction of of Lower Main Road and Norfolk Rd.

-Thanks to the participation and interest of business owners on the far end of Lower Main Rd, our event footprint was extended until Norfolk Rd in 2017, where a small stage will be hosted thanks to the efforts and support of Fred Spider and Chantal from Voom-Voom Vintage and Nevernew.
+Thanks to the participation and interest of business owners on the far end of Lower Main Rd, our event footprint has extended to Norfolk Rd, where a small stage will be hosted thanks to the efforts and support of Fred Spider and Chantal from Voom-Voom Vintage and Nevernew.
 Many thanks to them and the residents of the area for enabling this area’s activities – and to Fred from Voom-Voom Vintage for assisting with co-ordinating this year’s stage lineup.